social-media-ethics-automation/book/book_contents/_build/html/_sources/ch02_definitions/03_automation/07_details_of_bot.md

 Below I've highlighted the text of the sections of the program that you might want to modify.

 <pre style="color:gray">
-import tweepy
+import praw

-bearer_token = "<strong style="color:black;background-color:lightgreen">n4tossfgsafs_fake_bearer_token_isa53#$%$</strong>"
-consumer_key = "<strong style="color:black;background-color:lightgreen">sa@#4%fdfdsa_fake_consumer_key_$%DSG#%DG</strong>"
-consumer_secret = "<strong style="color:black;background-color:lightgreen">45adf$T$A_fake_consumer_secret_JESdsg</strong>"
-access_token = "<strong style="color:black;background-color:lightgreen">56sd5Ss4tsea_fake_access_token_%YE%hDsdr</strong>"
-access_token_secret = "<strong style="color:black;background-color:lightgreen">j^$dr_fake_consumer_key_^A5s#DR5s</strong>"
+username="<strong style="color:black;background-color:lightgreen">fake_reddit_username</strong>"
+password="<strong style="color:black;background-color:lightgreen">sa@#4*fdf_fake_password_$%DSG#%DG</strong>"
+client_id="<strong style="color:black;background-color:lightgreen">45adf$TW_fake_client_id_JESdsg1O</strong>"
+client_secret="<strong style="color:black;background-color:lightgreen">56sd_fake_client_secret_%Yh%</strong>"

-client = tweepy.Client(
+reddit = praw.Reddit(
-   bearer_token=bearer_token,
-   consumer_key=consumer_key, consumer_secret=consumer_secret,
-   access_token=access_token, access_token_secret=access_token_secret
+    username=username, password=password,
+    client_id=client_id, client_secret=client_secret,
+    user_agent="a custom python script"
 )

+reddit.subreddit(
+   "<strong style="color:black;background-color:lightgreen">soc_media_ethics_auto</strong>"
+).submit(
+   "<strong style="color:black;background-color:lightgreen">A bot post</strong>",
-client.create_tweet(text="<strong style="color:black;background-color:lightgreen">This tweet was posted by a computer program!</strong>")
+   selftext = "<strong style="color:black;background-color:lightgreen">This post was made by a computer program!</strong>" )

 </pre>

-The first five highlighted pieces of code are for the special passwords you can get when you get [developer access to twitter](../../prefaces/making_twitter_account.md) (I've put fake values in them for now):
+The first four highlighted pieces of code are for the special passwords that let you run a bot.
+You can get when you get those passwords by following thse steps to get [developer access to reddit](../../appendix/bot_set_ups/making_reddit_account.md) (I've put fake values in them for now):
-- bearer token
-- consumer key
+- username
-- consumer secret
+- password
-- access token
+- client_id
-- access token secret
+- client_secret

-These special passwords are needed for different actions on twitter.
-Rather than worry about which of these passwords are needed for which action, I'll just always include all of them.

-The final highlighted piece of code (in the parentheses after `create_tweet`) is the text of what will be tweeted when this bot runs.
-You can change the text there to change what gets tweeted.
+The final three highlighted pieces of code are the information for what to post on reddit.
+First, in the parentheses after `subreddit` is which subreddit to post on.
+In the parenthese after teh `submit` is first the title of the post, and next is the text of the post itself.
+You can change any of these values ot change which subreddit you post to, and what title and text to post.

-So, by changing those sections of code, you run this program to post whatever tweet you want to your twitter account.
-It is, of course, much easier to just open twitter and tweet, but as we get to more complicated programs, we'll start to see more of the power (and pitfalls) of automation on social media.
+So, by changing those sections of code, you run this program to post whatever reddit you want to post on a subreddit.
+It is, of course, much easier to just open reddit and post something, but as we get to more complicated programs, we'll start to see more of the power (and pitfalls) of automation on social media.

 _Note: all the highlighted sections of code are surrounded by double quotes.
-In the Python programming language, putting something in quotes indicates that you want the computer to think of the things inside the quotes as pieces of text, in this case passwords and tweet contents._
+In the Python programming language, putting something in quotes indicates that you want the computer to think of the things inside the quotes as pieces of text, in this case passwords and reddit post information._

 ## Adding code comments